-From a single CMDB’s point-of-view, Providers can be other systems and integrations, discovery tools and processes.
-Regardless of the technology or a process, there are always people involved.
+Providers can be other systems and integrations, discovery tools, and processes from a single CMDB point of view.
+However, regardless of the technology or process, people are always involved.
 The key here is to identify those people.

-A single data domain can have multiple data providers and a data provider can populate and maintain data for multiple data domains.
-It is crucial to work together with Providers, Consumers and Owners and to agree which records, attributes and relationships should be maintained by whom and how the data is being used.
+A single data domain can have multiple data providers, and a data provider can populate and maintain data for multiple data domains.
+Therefore, it is crucial to work with Providers, Consumers, and Owners to agree which records, attributes, and relationships should be maintained by whom and how the data is being used.

 From an organizational point of view, data providers can be:

-- Individuals like Service and Application Managers responsible for data regarding their own applications and services.
+- Individuals like Service and Application Managers responsible for data regarding their applications and services.

 - Operational groups like